-If you wish to modify your vehicle for a person with physical disability, consult your Toyota dealer.
-It may dangerously interfere with the SRS front airbags operation.
+If you wish to modify your vehicle for a person with a physical disability, consult your Toyota dealer.
+It may dangerously interfere with the SRS side airbags and curtain shield airbags operation.

 Do not perform any of the following changes without consulting your Toyota dealer.
 Such changes can interfere with proper operation of the SRS side airbag and curtain shield airbag system in some cases.